Cookie Policy Hypereum Ltd

 - Personalisation cookies

-2.4 If we introduce non-essential cookies in the future, we will update this Policy, implement a cookie consent mechanism that meets applicable legal standards, and obtain your consent before setting any non-essential cookies.
+2.5 If we introduce additional non-essential cookies in the future, we will update this Policy and obtain your consent before setting them.

 3. Consent and legal basis